What to Eat (and Avoid) to Increase Your Testosterone

 4. Audit your body composition

+Read how you can measure your body composition properly first, then decide if you need to lose fat or not.
 You should aim for the 10–20% body fat range for long-term hormonal health and optimal testosterone production.
 We have plenty of resources if you want to read how to lose fat properly.

 5. Reassess after a month

-If you want a more wide-ranging plan, which covers lifestyle, sleep, exercise and environmental modifications; signup to our 28-day testosterone boost course — diet is only one piece of a larger puzzle.
+Monitor your energy, libido, training performance, and body composition.
+If things are improving, keep at it.
+If you want a more wide-ranging plan, which covers lifestyle, sleep, exercise and environmental modifications, sign up to our free 28-day testosterone boost course — diet is only one piece of a larger puzzle.

 7-Day Example Meal Plan